-OK, these tahini tofu wraps are proof that a healthy recipe does NOT have to be boring!
+These delicious tofu wraps are proof that a healthy recipe does not have to be boring!
 I’ve been trying to focus on including more protein and more produce in my diet this year, and this recipe helps me smash my goals.
-These bright and vibrant wraps are loaded with good-for-you veggies and made with Nasoya Organic Super Firm Tofu which is made with simple and clean ingredients like water, soy beans, and salt.

 These Tahini Tofu Wraps Are: